 We’re continuing in a series here at the podcast on marriage.
 Each episode can stand alone, but they are meant to be listened to together.
 Last week we talked about God’s Design for Marriage and Our Role as Women.
 We touched briefly on areas of submission, respect, and love.
 Today we’re going to start by seeing what God’s Word has to say about loving our husbands.

 I struggled with titling the episode, so I borrowed it from scripture from the Titus 2:4 passage that we are to be taught by the older women “to love their husbands.”Love is a necessary factor in our marriages.
-If we don’t have love for one another, there’s going to be a lot of issues in our marriage.
+If we don’t have love for one another, there are going to be a lot of issues in our marriage.

 God’s Word is clear on the importance of love in all our relationships and especially in our marriages.God’s Word is clear on the importance of love in all our relationships and especially in our marriages.